 Guidance on Congressional Meetings

 Follow-up the phone request with a letter written on ACP stationery, if you are a Governor or Regent, or stationery used for your practice.
-ACP has drafted a sample letter for your convenience, which is included in the posted materials on this website as well as an "Appointments Arranged Form" so you can keep track of your schedule.
+ACP has drafted a sample letter for your convenience, which is included in the posted materials on the Leadership Day website as well as an "Appointments Arranged Form" so you can keep track of your schedule.

 If you are bringing several ACP members with you, if at all possible, be sure to have the member of your party who is a constituent of the House Member take a lead role in that meeting.
 When the appointment is being made, it also would be appropriate to mention that someone from “the district” will be participating, if that is the case.
 In putting your delegation together, you may even want to consider asking someone to attend if he or she is a constituent of an important Member of Congress such as the Chairman or Ranking Member of a key health committee or subcommittee.